Fundamental rights in the German Constitution: Applicability

 All the Grundrechte have a binding effect on each of the constitutional institutions, regardless of whether it is the executive, legislature or judiciary, federally or in one of the states (Länder).
 It is also irrelevant whether the state was directly or indirectly involved in the violation, whether it acted through public or private law or through legal entities under private law; public bodies are always bound by the Grundrechte (Art.
 1(3) GG).

 Rights under the German constitution can also be divided between universal fundamental rights (Jedermann-Grundrechte), which are afforded to everyone, and German fundamental rights (Staatsbürgerrechte or Deutschenrechte), to which only Germans are entitled.
 The reason for the separation is largely due to democratic will and the protection of sovereignty.

-The Deutschengrundrechte include the rights to freedom of assembly (Art.
+The Deutsche Grundrechte include the rights to freedom of assembly (Art.
 8 GG), freedom of association (Art.
 9 GG), freedom of abode (Art.
 11 GG) and freedom to work (Art.
 12 GG), as well as the right to vote and stand for public office.
 The restriction of these rights only to Germans does not just refer to German citizenship, German status being regulated by Art.
 116 GG.
 While some Grundrechte apply only to Germans, there are some on which only non-Germans can rely, e.g. right to asylum (art.
 16a GG).

-Some of the Deutschengrundrechte also apply for other citizens of the European Union with or without residence in Germany regarding their rights to move freely within Germany or to work.
+Some of the Deutsche Grundrechte also apply for other citizens of the European Union with or without residence in Germany regarding their rights to move freely within Germany or to work.
 Nevertheless it is disputed whether all German fundamental rights apply to them in light of the prohibition of discrimination contained in Art.
 18 (1) of the TFEU treaty.
 This article requires that all citizens of the EU are given equal status and equality of protection under all legal systems in the community.

 According to their contents, the Grundrechte can also be divided into freedom rights and equality rights.